juskek/learning/LanguagesFrameworks/DartFlutter/Flutter/Flutter.md

   - e.g., superclass
 - Assert constructor parameters
 NOTE:
-- Initialiser list is exeuted before constructor body
+- Initialiser list is executed before constructor body
+- Use `this.instanceVariable` when there is a name conflict, else omit

 ## 2.4.
 Objects & Classes
 ### 2.4.1.
 Object Constructors